AI-Generated Fake IDs Challenge Crypto Exchanges' KYC Protocols

 Crypto Exchanges Face New Threats from AI-Generated Fake IDs

-A new service named OnlyFake is creating some serious waves in the crypto and financial services sector by offering to generate realistic fake driver's licenses and passports from 26 countries, including major ones like the United States, Canada, Britain, Australia, and several European Union countries, for just $15 each.
+A new service named OnlyFake is creating some serious waves in the crypto and financial services sector by offering to generate realistic fake kyc information such as driver's licenses and passports from 26 countries, including major ones like the United States, Canada, Britain, Australia, and several European Union countries, for just $15 each.
 This service, which claims to use artificial intelligence "neural networks" and "generators," accepts payment in various cryptocurrencies through Coinbase's commercial payments service.
 It has also reportedly been successful in passing Know Your Customer (KYC) checks on multiple crypto exchanges.

 According to 404 Media, the service even managed to bypass the KYC verification process of crypto exchange OKX using a photo of a British passport it generated, which appeared to be casually laid on a bedsheet.
 There is even a Telegram group where users share their success stories in using these IDs to beat verification processes at several financial platforms including Kraken, Bybit, Bitget, Huobi, and PayPal.

-The process of creating a fake document on OnlyFake is reportedly very quick, taking less than a minute.
+The process of creating a fake KYC document on OnlyFake is reportedly very quick, taking less than a minute.
 Users have the option to upload a personal photo or select one from a provided library.
 The service also offers the capability to generate up to 100 fake IDs simultaneously using Excel spreadsheet data and provides options for spoofing image metadata, including GPS location, date, time, and the device used for taking the photo.

 This development naturally raises some serious concerns considering the backdrop of increasing sophistication in technology used by scammers, including AI deep fake tools that challenge the effectiveness of video verification in identity checks.